 Bring your medication and allergy list, as well as any envelope or paperwork that the surgeon gave you.

 Unless you are from out of town, leave all of your medications at home.
 There are a few exceptions, you may be asked to bring during your preoperative screening.

-Establish a spokesperson for yourself while you are in surgery.
+Establish a spokesperson while you are in surgery.
 Generally, this is the person you want the surgeon to speak to right after the procedure while you are still sleeping.
 Make sure that hospital staff can contact this person, either by phone or by having them stay in the waiting area.

 You will not be able to drive the day of surgery or while taking narcotic pain medication.
-Know who your ride home is and their telephone number.
+Know who your ride home is and the telephone number.
 Make sure your ride home is flexible due to varying lengths of recovery.
 If you are staying overnight in the hospital, leave your belongings in the car until after surgery, when your spokesperson can bring it to your hospital room.